CBD Oil Without THC: Is it Better or Worse for You?

 For some users, it’s essential to find a CBD oil without THC in it.
-If you undergo regular drug testing at work, for example, then you may be concerned about the accumulation of THC in your system (remember that most drug tests are not screening for the presence of CBD, but rather THC and its metabolites).
+If you undergo regular drug testing at work, for example, then you may be concerned about the accumulation of THC in your system.
+Remember that most drug tests are not screening for CBD, but rather THC and its metabolites.

-CBD oils that are made from Farm Bill-grown hemp contain less than 0.3% THC.
+Most CBD oils in the market contain less than 0.3% THC.
 This amount is nowhere near enough to cause intoxication.
-However, there are concerns that THC can accumulate in the body over time, resulting in enough THC metabolites in your system to fail a drug screening.
+However, there are concerns that THC can accumulate in the body over time, resulting in high levels of THC metabolites in your system.

-To cater to the market that prefers zero-THC CBD oils, many manufacturers produce what’s called a CBD isolate.
-An isolate is simply a CBD product on its own that contains no THC whatsoever.
-Producers effectively filter out the THC during the manufacturing process, leaving behind nothing but pure CBD.
+To cater to these concerns, many manufacturers produce what’s called a CBD isolate.
+An isolate is simply a pure CBD product that contains no THC or other cannabinoids.
+Producers effectively filter out all other hemp compounds during the manufacturing process, leaving behind nothing but pure CBD.

 Another form of non-THC CBD oil is broad-spectrum.
-This form of CBD is not as common.
-It consists of a wide range of cannabinoids from hemp, but with the THC content fully removed.
+While this oil type still contains a blend of cannabinoids and terpenes, the THC content is fully removed.

 The exact quantity of THC in CBD oil depends on the production process and the manufacturer.
 Each product varies, so it’s vital to do some reading up on brands before you buy.

-As we described earlier, however, CBD oils made from hemp should contain less than 0.3% tetrahydrocannabinol (THC) content by dry weight.
-The Farm Bill defines hemp as cannabis plants that contain less than this amount.
-However, as we mentioned above, it is possible to purchase CBD oil with no THC.
+As we described earlier, CBD oils made from hemp should contain less than 0.3% THC content by dry weight.
+However, it is possible to purchase CBD oil with no THC.

 If a brand does the lab testing themselves, it’s a little easier to question the validity of the analyses.
 Therefore, you should be on the lookout for third-party lab reports.

 Of course, when choosing which product to buy, there is another major thing you should be considering: Does CBD even work without THC?
-There is a body of thought that suggests cannabinoids work better when together, rather than when isolated.
-If this is true, perhaps CBD isolates aren’t as effective as full or broad-spectrum CBD products.
+There is a body of thought that suggests cannabinoids work better together rather than when isolated.
+Let’s investigate this thought further.

 Does CBD Work Without THC?